Onalaska, Washington: Geography

 Onalaska is in west-central Lewis County, in the valley of the South Fork of the Newaukum River.
 State Route 508 passes through the community, leading west 9 mi to Napavine and east 24 mi to Morton.
 Chehalis, the Lewis county seat, is 14 mi northwest of Onalaska.

 According to the U.S. Census Bureau, the Onalaska CDP has an area of 4.2 sqkm, all of it recorded as land.
 The South Fork of the Newaukum forms the southern edge of the community, and Carlisle Lake is on the western edge.
 The Newaukum River flows west to the Chehalis River at Chehalis.

 Arts and culture

 Held for the first time in 2009, the Onalaska Apple Harvest Festival is an annual community celebration usually held in late September or early October.
 Notable highlights of the event include an apple pie contest, a parade, farm tours, a community-wide church service, various cuisine options, high school alumni sporting competitions, canoe and kayak races, and a "royal court" bingo tournament.
 Profits and donations from the festival help fund community projects in Onalaska.
+Organized by the Onalaska Alliance, the group also oversees a yearly Easter egg hunt in the town.

+Parks and recreation

+The community is home to Carlisle Lake Park.
+Acquired in 2012 by the non-profit group, Onalaska Alliance, the park has added paved trails, parking, and bathroom facilities.
+As of 2024, the park is under the ownership of the alliance and free to use.
+The lake is privately owned but visitors can access the waters and fish at the lake.

+Thomas J. Kinsman Memorial Park is located in the center of Onalaska and is named after a Vietnam War Medal of Honor recipient.
+The park was constructed by the community and a local chapter of the American Legion and contains a monument that honors military veterans.

 Government and politics

+Government

+Onalaska is an unincorporated community and has no mayor, city council, or other town government.
+The Onalaska Alliance is usually recognized as a major community leader, running the Apple Harvest Festival, maintaining Carlisle Lake, and cooperating with the school district and local businesses to better the town.

 Politics

 Onalaska is recognized as being majority Republican and conservative, similar in respects to other rural populations within Lewis County.

-The results for the 2020 U.S. Presidential Election for the Onalaska voting district were as follows: